guneyuzel/lexicon-demo/README.md

 # Lexicon Demo

-Lexicon Demo is an innovative web application developed for Colosseum Radar Hackathon that showcases the potential of natural language interactions with the Solana blockchain.
+Lexicon Demo is an innovative web application developed for the Colosseum Radar Hackathon that showcases the potential of natural language interactions with the Solana blockchain.
 Our goal is to simplify blockchain transactions and make them accessible to everyone through conversational AI.

 ## What We're Building